PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-10 04:56:26
+Last updated: 2024-04-10 04:57:01
-Random Quote: Your heart's talking to you, Barney.
-Do you have the guts to listen to it? - Lily Aldrin
+Random Quote: Listen, you have a choice, okay?
+You can pay up now or bleed to death in court. - Saul Goodman